Role of the General Assembly

 Secretary-General Ban Ki-moon addresses the opening of the general debate.

 The General Assembly is the main deliberative, policymaking and representative organ of the United Nations.
-Comprising all 193 Member States of the UN, it provides a unique forum for multilateral discussion of the full spectrum of international issues.
-This includes international peace and security matters.
+Comprising all 193 Member States of the UN, it provides a unique forum for multilateral discussion of international issues including peace and security.

 While not normally directly involved in political decisions on establishing or terminating UN Peacekeeping operations, the General Assembly does play a key role in peacekeeping financing.